RichardChangCA/AI_Study_Resources_Combo/Data_Science.md

 14. Medium, 9 Best YouTube Playlists and Videos — Python for Machine Learning https://medium.com/better-programming/9-best-youtube-playlists-and-videos-python-for-machine-learning-aa3956dcb24a ,for Python and Machine Learning beginners

+15. Medium, Machine Learning and Data Science free online courses to do in quarantine： https://towardsdatascience.com/machine-learning-free-online-courses-from-beginner-to-advanced-f50982dce950 ， for beginners to advanced

+16. Medium, 4 free maths courses to do in quarantine and level up your Data Science skills: https://towardsdatascience.com/4-free-maths-courses-to-do-in-quarantine-and-level-up-your-data-science-skills-f815daca56f7 ,contents:

+- Linear Algebra

+- Multivariate Calculus

+- Principal Component Analysis, Equations, Functions, and Graphs

+- Differentiation and Optimization

+- Vectors and Matrices

+- Statistics and Probability,The mathematical foundations for machine learning

+- Statistics literacy: understand the meaning of statements such as “at a 99% confidence level”, Probability and Bayes Theorem

+- Statistical inference

+- Priors and Models for Discrete Data

+- Models for Continuous Data